cuba-platform/sample-timesheets/README.md

 # timesheets

 The Timesheets application is a time tracking system developed and in practical use  as a companywide time management tool by [Haulmont] (http://www.haulmont.com/).
+The application is based on [CUBA platform](https://www.cuba-platform.com/en/).

 There are 2 optional modules within the application:
 * Reports